-This post explores the semantic differences between value and reference types, some of the defining characteristics of values and key benefits of using value types in Swift.
-It then looks at when to use value and reference types when designing applications.
+Explores the semantic differences between value and reference types, some of the defining characteristics of values and key benefits of using value types in Swift, leading into a discussion on how value and reference types play a complementary role in modeling real-world domains and designing applications.

-This is Part Two of a two-part post.
-This part uses type erasure to implement equality comparisons and Equatable conformance at the protocol level, allowing us to program to abstractions using protocol types while being able to safely make equality comparisons and also use functionality provided by the Swift Standard Library which is available only to types that conform to Equatable.
+Uses type erasure to implement Equatable conformance at the protocol level, allowing us to program to abstractions using protocol types while safely making equality comparisons and using functionality provided by the Swift Standard Library only available to types that conform to Equatable.